sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/architecture/life-of-a-repository.md

 * Scheduling clones/fetches on `gitserver`.
 * Anything which communicates with a code host API.

-Our batch changes and background permissions syncers also live in `repo-updater` as they require communication with code host APIs.
+Our batch changes and background permissions syncers are also located in `repo-updater` as they require communication with code host APIs.

 >NOTE: The name `repo-updater` does not accurately capture what the service does.
 This is a historical artifact.
 We have not updated it due to the unnecessary operational burden it would put on our customers.